Raznor09/raznor-obsidian/README.md

 # Raznor Obsidian Theme for Home Assistant

-A clean, all-black theme with blue accents, designed for a minimalist and modern look.
+A clean, all-black theme with multiple color variants, designed for a minimalist and modern look.
+This single file provides several pre-configured color options, including Blue, Purple, Green, and Red.

 ## Installation